-Over the last 10 years, since I moved to Berlin, I’ve been working in different roles, such as Event Manager and Developer Marketing Manager, at different companies in the tech industry.
+In the 10 years since I moved to Berlin, I’ve worked in different roles, such as Event Manager and Developer Marketing Manager, at different companies in the tech industry.
 Most of the time, I've been working with the developer audience.

 Currently, I'm Head of Developer Marketing at R3, where I work closely with the developer relations, developer experience, and engineering team to grow and support our community.